flutter-stripe/flutter_stripe/README.md

 ## Known issues

-- the Card field on Android has focus issues - it's being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14) and related to issues in the Flutter framework
+- The Card field on Android has focus issues - it's being tracked in [#14](https://github.com/flutter-stripe/flutter_stripe/issues/14) and related to issues in the Flutter framework.
+If this is a blocker for your project consider using the PaymentSheet alternative

+## Contributing

+You can help us make this project better, feel free to open an new issue or a pull request.

+##### Setup

+This project uses [melos](https://github.com/invertase/melos) to manage all the packages inside this repo.
+- Install melos: `dart pub global activate melos`
+- Setup melos in your local folder: `melos bootstrap`

+##### Useful commands

+- Format `melos run format`
+- Analyze `melos run analyze`
+- Test `melos run test`
+- Pub get `melos run get`

+##### Publishing

+- Use `melos version` and `melos publish` to keep all the repositories in sync